Sustainable Fall Cleanup

 We have just two exceptions for leaving the leaves…

-1. We will remove excessive leaves on lawns (or mow them if we’re able) and from ground cover plants so as not to smother them.
+Remove excessive leaves on lawns (or mow them if we’re able) and from ground cover plants so as not to smother them.

 Shredding Leaves

-There are some cases where it might be impossible for you (and us) to keep the leaves where they are, for instance, on your lawn.
+There are some cases where it might be impossible for you to keep the leaves where they are, for instance, on your lawn.
 According to the University of Minnesota, if leaves are covering more than 20% of a lawn, the grass might be in danger of smothering or molding.
 In this case, you can still put the rake down.
 Instead, use your lawn mower or a shredding machine to cut up the leaves!
 Shredding should be a last case scenario - it can harm the bugs that we discussed earlier that may already have made their home in your leaves.

 Our crew will be shredding leaves with an electric shredder this year, where necessary, and putting those recycled leaves back into your garden beds as light, nutritious mulch!